Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

 2. Click the file format drop-down list in the editing toolbar and select the desired option.
 The following options are available:
       - **CSV**
-        The query results are displayed in a CSV file.
+        The query results are displayed in CSV format.
       - **XML**
-        The query results are displayed in an XML file.
+        The query results are displayed in XML format.

 3. Click the ![Preview](../../Assets/Icons/Eye02.png "[Preview]") (Preview) button in the editing toolbar.
     The *Execute saved query* is displayed.

     ![Execute saved query](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/Queries/ExecuteSavedQuery.png "[Execute saved query]")

-    > [Info] If the selected query contains a placeholder, the *Bind query parameters placeholders* window is displayed instead.
+4. If the selected query contains a placeholder, the *Bind query parameters placeholders* window is displayed.
+Otherwise, go to step **6**.

     ![Execute saved query](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/Queries/BindQueryParamsPlaceholders.png "[Execute saved query]")

-4. If necessary, enter the desired value in the placeholder field.
+5. Enter the desired value in the placeholder field.

-5. Click the [EXECUTE] button.
+6. Click the [EXECUTE] button.
     The query is executed.
-The query results are displayed in a new browser window.
+The query results are displayed in a new browser window in the selected format.

     ![Query results](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/Queries/QueryResultsPreview.png "[Query results]")